Atticus29/population-fragmentation/specs.md

 - [x] Dynamically generated canvas elements can't be targeted by the drawLizard() method, making the lizard rendering impossible currently
 - [x] Pet names require() not working in population-generation service
 - [x] Shifting focus to the questions div upon click of the form button doesn't work
-- [ ] The population size is rounded down right now in generatePopulation in population-manager service
+- [x] The population size is rounded down right now in generatePopulation in population-manager service
-    - [ ] Add a generateSingleIndividualGivenAlleleFrequencies
+    - [x] Add a generateSingleIndividualGivenAlleleFrequencies
+- [ ] When you enter 5 individuals, six are generated
-- [ ] You need to click twice to re-seed population (maybe change to disabling generate population button until you hit clear population button?)
+- [x] You need to click twice to re-seed population (maybe change to disabling generate population button until you hit clear population button?)
 - [ ] Form doesn't validate
 - [ ] Form doesn't check for invalid allele frequency entries